Visit the Museum

-If you’re travelling some distance to visit the museum please contact us to ensure we are open on 02 6036 3464 or
+If you’re travelling some distance to visit the museum please contact us on (02) 6036 3464 or firstname.lastname@example.org to ensure we are open.

 The National Museum of Australian Pottery is the only Museum dedicated to 19th and early 20th century Australian pottery and is the culmination of many years of collecting and research throughout Australia.

 If you’d like to see more information about the Museum and the Collection, click on http://www.australianpottery.net.au/index.php?page=aboutRecently Acquired

 This 9.5cm high Bristol glazed lidded jam jar was made at the Bendigo Pottery in 1870 for, and impressed: ‘GEORGE PEACOCK′s CELEBRATED JAMS.’
 Shortly after their marriage in 1856, George and Margaret began making jam in a shed in the backyard of their home in Warwick street, Hobart Town.
 In 1870 George set up a jam manufacturing business in Hunter Street, on the Old Wharf, the buildings of which are still in use today.
 Their jam is still produced now as IXL.

 Friends of NMAP Inc.